frederickjh/process-mp3s/README.md

 sudo apt-get install mp3wrap eyeD3
 ```
 ### eyeD3
 `eyeD3` has not kept backward compatibility over its minor versions (number between the two periods in the version numbers), which I find strange.
 However maybe its maintainers do not following the [semver version numbering scheme](https://semver.org/).

-That said if you install an older or newer minor version of eyeD3 the script most likely will not function correctly and throw error messages.
-I figured this when I ran the 1.x version of this script on a new installation using a newer version of `eyeD3` than the script had been tested with (`eyeD3` **0.6.8**).
-The 2.x version of the `process-mp3s` script has been currently tested with `eyeD3` version **0.8.10**.
-If you are using version **0.6.8** of `eyeD3`, which is the default on Ubuntu 16.04, use the latest version 1.x of this script.
+If you install an older or newer minor version of eyeD3 the script most likely will not function correctly and throw error messages.
+I figured this when I ran the **0.1.x** version of this script on a new installation using a newer version of `eyeD3` than the script had been tested with (`eyeD3` **0.6.8**).

+The **1.x.x** version of the `process-mp3s` script has been currently tested with `eyeD3` version **0.8.10**.
+If you are using version **0.6.8** of `eyeD3`, which is the default on Ubuntu 16.04, use the latest version **0.1.x** of this script.

 ## Instructions for setup